pointel-com-br/www.pointel/public/pibook/Língua Inglesa - Adjetivos, Advérbios e Resolução de Provas.md

 Comentários:

-Item.
 27. According to the text, SMBs

 (A) lack knowledge of their web-based systems.